Your Child Was Injured At School: Now What?

 Personal injury due to intent would occur through bullying, whether it’s from a student or teacher.
 If your student was injured in a fight with another student, you can still contact an attorney, but you would pursue a case against the other child’s parents instead of the school.
 If a teacher physically hurts your student, you would still sue the school.

-Your child’s physical and emotional wellbeing are keystones to their stability as an adult, so it’s crucial that your school takes their safety seriously.
+Your child’s physical and emotional well-being are keystones to their stability as an adult, so your school must take their safety seriously.
 Unfortunately, not all school districts are concerned with safety.
 When your child gets injuries at school, you should reach out to a Sherman Oaks personal injury attorney from Okhovat Law to get damages owed to you.
-Set up a consultation with one of our lawyers to get an idea of what your case against the school district will look like.
+Set up a free consultation with one of our lawyers to get an idea of what your case against the school district will look like.